makerdao/community/governance/polls/templates/Poll Template - Governance Cycle Poll.md

 ---
 # MIP3: Monthly Governance Poll - $date_MONTH_DD,_YYYY

 The Governance Facilitators have placed the MIP3: Monthly Governance Poll into the [voting system](https://vote.makerdao.com/polling).
-This poll asks whether the bundled contents of this months Governance Cycle should proceed to an Executive Vote to be held on $executive_date.
+This poll asks whether the bundled contents of this month's Governance Cycle should proceed to an Executive Vote to be held on $executive_date.
 The bundled contents of this poll consist of:

 - [$proposal_name1]($proposal_link1)
 - [$proposal_name2]($proposal_link2)